 Our team offers complete solutions for company formation, from drawing up the incorporation documents and handling the submission of the share capital, to more complex post-incorporation issues.
 Together with our team of accountants in Ireland, we are also able to provide personalized tax advice packages for businesses.
 Reach out to us to find out more about our services.

-Irish limited liability companies
+Minimum capital conditions for Irish limited liability companies

 According to the Companies Act 2014, limited liability companies are not obliged to have authorized share capital, but all other business incorporation forms must have both types of share capital.
-Public limited liability companies have to deposit a share capital in the amount of EUR 25,000 at the incorporation.